 What are the symptoms?

-Choroideremia, formerly called tapetochoroidal dystrophy, occurs almost exclusively in males.
+Choroideremia occurs almost exclusively in males.
 In childhood, night blindness is the most common first symptom.
-As the disease progresses, there is loss of peripheral vision or “tunnel vision”, and later a loss of central vision.
+As the disease progresses, there is loss of peripheral vision or “tunnel vision” and later a loss of central vision.
 Progression of the disease continues throughout the individual’s life, although both the rate and the degree of visual loss can vary, even within the same family.

 Vision loss due to choroideremia is caused by degeneration of several layers of cells that are essential to sight.
-These layers, which line the inside of the back of the eye, are called the choroids, the retinal pigment epithelium and the photoreceptors.
-The choroid consists of several blood vessel layers that are located between the retina and the sclera (the “white of the eye”).
-Choroidal vessels provide the retinal pigment epithelium and photoreceptors with oxygen and nutrients necessary for normal function.
-The retinal pigment epithelium and the photoreceptors are part of the retina.
-The epithelium is associated closely with the photoreceptors and is needed for normal function.
-The photoreceptors are responsible for converting light into the electrical impulses that transfer messages to the brain where “seeing” actually occurs.
+These layers, which line the inside of the back of the eye, are called the choroid, the retinal pigment epithelium (RPE), and the photoreceptors.
+The choroid consists of several blood vessel layers located between the retina and the sclera (the “white of the eye”).
+Choroidal vessels provide the RPE and photoreceptors with oxygen and nutrients necessary for normal function.
+The RPE provides essential support functions for photoreceptors.
+The photoreceptors are responsible for converting light into the electrical impulses that are transferred to the brain where images are created and “seeing” actually occurs.